strickvl/golang-small-problems/README.md

-# golang-small-problems
+# Go Small Problems

-Small coding problems solved using Go
+A collection of solutions to small problems coded in Go.
+These come from Codewars for the most part.